Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.

 # Unsavory Exploits
-Starting at 13th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an attack against that creature.
+Starting at 13th level, while you're standing within 5 feet of a creature that has the [[prone]] condition, you can prevent it from using its movement to get up.

 # Golden Opportunity
-Beginning on 17th level,
+Beginning on 17th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an attack against that creature.

 [:classes/rogue/buccaneer/alt;header:]